SAML single sign-on for on-premises applications with Application Proxy

 Publish the on-premises application with Application Proxy

-- Add at least one user to the application and make sure the test account has access to the on-premises application.
-Using the test account test if you can reach the application by visiting the External URL to validate Application Proxy is set up correctly.
-For troubleshooting information, see Troubleshoot Application Proxy problems and error messages.
+Using the test account, try to open the application with the External URL to validate that Application Proxy is set up correctly.
+If there are issues, see Troubleshoot Application Proxy problems and error messages.

-For an SP-initiated flow ensure that the backend application specifies the correct Reply URL or Assertion Consumer Service URL to use for receiving the authentication token.
+For an SP-initiated flow, make sure the back-end application specifies the correct Reply URL or Assertion Consumer Service URL for receiving the authentication token.

-If the backend application expects the Reply URL to be the internal URL, you'll need either use custom domains to have matching internal and external URLS or install the My Apps secure sign-in extension on users' devices.
+If the back-end application expects the Reply URL to be the Internal URL, you'll need to either use custom domains to have matching internal and external URLS or install the My Apps secure sign-in extension on users' devices.
 This extension will automatically redirect to the appropriate Application Proxy Service.
 To install the extension, see My Apps secure sign-in extension.

 Test your app

 When you've completed all these steps, your app should be up and running.
 To test the app: